 We have come to view the people themselves, rather than the political system or physical environment, as the decisive feature in conflict areas.
 Our primary objective hinges on influencing constructive change through peaceful means where possible.
-We achieve this endeavor by encouraging local nationals to focus on developing stable political, social, and economic institutions that reflect their cultural beliefs and traditions.
+We achieve this endeavor by encouraging local nationals to boundaries.
+For example, all societies obtain food for survival, although agrarian societies generally produce their own food for limited consumption using very basic techniques.